Ombudsman services by country: Kenya

 The Commission on Administrative Justice was established by the Commission on Administrative Justice Act 2011(hereafter referred to as the Act) pursuant to Article 59 (4) of the Constitution of Kenya.
-CAJ is a Commission within the meaning of chapter 15 of the constitution and has the status and powers of a commission under that chapter.
+CAJ is a Commission within the meaning of chapter 15 of the Constitution and has the status and powers of a commission under that chapter.

 Kosovo

 The Ombudsperson Institution in Kosovo (OIK) accepts and investigates complaints of human rights violations or abuses of authority by any public authority in Kosovo.
 The institution is currently led by Ombudsperson Sami Kurteshi, a former opposition activist, political prisoner and human rights activist, who was elected to the post by the Assembly of Kosovo on 4 June 2009.
-In October 2011 the Assembly elected five deputy Ombudspersons: Isa Hasani, Bogoljub Staletovic [from the Serb community], Shqipe Malaj-Ibra, Ibrahim Arslan (from the Turkish community) and Basri Berisha.
+In October 2011, the Assembly elected five deputy Ombudspersons: Isa Hasani, Bogoljub Staletovic [from the Serb community], Shqipe Malaj-Ibra, Ibrahim Arslan (from the Turkish community) and Basri Berisha.

 The first Ombudsperson, Marek Antoni Nowicki, was appointed in July 2000 by the then Special Representative of the United Nations Secretary-General (SRSG), Bernard Kouchner; Nowicki's appointment was renewed in 2002, 2004 and 2005 by subsequent SRSGs Michael Steiner, Harri Holkeri and Søren Jessen-Petersen.
-With effect from 1 January 2006 Jessen-Petersen appointed a Kosovar lawyer, Hilmi Jashari, as Acting Ombudsperson and he remained in post until Kurteshi took office.
+With effect from 1 January 2006, Jessen-Petersen appointed a Kosovar lawyer, Hilmi Jashari, as Acting Ombudsperson, and he remained in post until Kurteshi took office.

 The OIK has several offices throughout Kosovo, and participates (although not yet accredited) in the global network of national human rights institutions, as well as in the European ombudsman network.

 Kyrgyz Republic

 The Ombudsman of the Kyrgyz Republic (Акыйкатчы, Akyikatchy) carry out parliamentary control over the observance of the rights and freedoms of man and citizen.

+The current (2026) Ombudsman of Kyrgyz Republic is Dzhamilia Akmatbekovna Dzhamanbaeva.

 Latvia

-Since 2007, the Latvian ombudsman is a personalized institution literally called Rights Defender (Tiesībsargs).
+Since 2007, the Latvian ombudsman has been a personalized institution called Rights Defender (Tiesībsargs).
 The current Ombudsman since 2011 is Juris Jansons.
-Previously, similar functions were carried by National Human Rights Office (Valsts cilvēktiesību birojs, 1995–2006).
+Previously, similar functions were carried by the National Human Rights Office (Valsts cilvēktiesību birojs, 1995–2006).